artofcodelabs/rdux/README.md

 ### 🕵️ Indexing

-Depending on your use case, it’s recommended to create indices, especially when using PostgreSQL and querying JSONB columns.
+Depending on your use case, it’s recommended to create indices, especially when using PostgreSQL and querying JSONB columns.\
-Both `Rdux::Action` and `Rdux::FailedAction` are standard ActiveRecord models.
+`Rdux::Action` is a standard ActiveRecord model.
-You can inherit from them and extend.
+You can inherit from it and extend.

 Example:
 ```ruby